 Griff.
-He was known as Griff, short for Griffith.
+He was known as Griff, short for Griffin.
 He didn’t want anyone to know his first name, setting all sorts of speculation from friends and enemies alike.
 Some said he had a geeky name like Humphrey or Bennett, while others rumored he had a girl’s name, like Vivian or Audrey, which embarrassed him greatly.
 One thing was certain: people always had something to say about him.

 “He looks like he just got in a fight”…Griff had dark, disheveled hair, his clothes too big for him and torn boots…

 “This band’s pretty cool, they’ve got a homeless bum singing for them”…He was homeless for a few months but someone asshole thought it was funny to parlay it into a gimmick to sell the band he created, called Garbage Truck.

 “That guy’s a big drunk and doesn’t know what he’s doing”…Griff wrote all the songs and picked all the musicians in his band.
 It was true he drank a lot before he performed.
 It was also true he didn’t do drugs, which everyone else on the punk rock music scene was hitting hard.